unsaved/eslint-plugin-sn/doc/README.md

 The value is a mapping from new table name to the list of supported alt names, with the default alt name first.
 If you are modifying an out-of-the-box table (adding or removing alts), just specify the new alt list and it will override.
-For table with no alts, the value needs to be null instead of a list.

 Our globals list for intra-scoped-SI accesses is purposefully over-liberal.
 There is no difficulty restricting intra-scope access (including to or from global) because the